jueta/pi_fast_headless_config/README.md

 nano ssh
 ```

-Just like this ssh is enabled.
+Just like this, SHH is enabled.
 But it's just going to work if you have a first user set up in your raspberry.